-The Company will, upon each written request from the Series A holders between March 10, 2018 to March 10, 2020, redeem all or any portion of the Series A Preferred Units.
+The Company will, upon each written request from the Series A holder between March 10, 2018 to March 10, 2020, redeem all or any portion of the Series A Preferred Units.
 Each Series A Preferred Unit shall be redeemed at issuance price.
-There were no requests for redemption through March 10, 2020.